Idles release a new album and prepare for biggest UK tour ever in 2022

-Upon release of their third album, British punk band Idles have announced they will be going on a UK tour this May and June 2021, with stops in Manchester, Leeds, Glasgow and London.
+Upon release of their third album, British punk band Idles have announced they will be going on a UK tour in January and February 2022, with stops in Manchester, Leeds, Glasgow and London.

 The five-piece have raised the volume of their profile in 2019 — with their debut performance at Glastonbury in June, getting on the summer festival circuit as well as their first BRIT Award nomination for Best Breakthrough Act.